AxionCompany/functions/README.md

 ## Global CSS

-Oxian Functions supports the use of global CSS files, which can be defined at any level in the folder structure.
+Oxian.js supports the use of global CSS files, which can be defined at any level in the folder structure.
 These CSS files will be accumulated from the root directory up to the directory containing the current module, allowing for cascading styles and modular CSS organization.

 ### How Global CSS Works